mychan24/restinginpca/res_MuSu/3_[NA, c, MFA_subs]/MSC_010208/MuSu__NA,_c,_MFA_subs_.md

 MuSu\_(NA, c, MFA\_subs) - MSC01, MSC02, MSC08 (bad sub)
 ================

-> This is an SVD with centered & normalized columns.
+> This is an SVD with centered columns and MFA-normalized subject tables.

 ##### Data:

 The data are from the morning scan club (MSC) resting-state data where the participants were each scanned 10 times.
 The data that are analyzed here are the z-transformed coefficients of correlation between regions.
-These regions can be categorized into 12 networks:
+These regions can be categorized into different networks:

 <table style="width:72%;">
 <colgroup>